 Creature — Elemental

-Whenever an opponent casts a spell during your turn or when Voice of Resurgence dies, create a green and white Elemental creature token with "This creature's power and toughness are each equal to the number of creatures you control."
+Whenever an opponent casts a spell during your turn or when Voice of Resurgence dies (is put into the graveyard from the battlefield), create a green and white Elemental creature token with "This creature's power and toughness are each equal to the number of creatures you control."

 Combos Browse all

 Latest Decks as Commander

 1 week ago